jezcope/librarycarpentry-website/index.md

 Our Alpha Lessons
 -----------

-*those lessons which are new or substantially revised and have therefore yet to be tested in a teaching environment: see [https://github.com/data-lessons/librarycarpentry/](https://github.com/data-lessons/librarycarpentry/) for more details*
+*Those lessons which are new or substantially revised and have therefore yet to be tested in a teaching environment: see [https://github.com/data-lessons/librarycarpentry/](https://github.com/data-lessons/librarycarpentry/) for more details*